aishwaryas2023/TCP-vs-UDP-Traffic-Behavior-Analysis-Using-Wireshark-and-Cisco-Packet-Tracer-on-Windows/README.md

 5. Mockapetris, P. (1987).
 Domain Names – Concepts and Facilities
    RFC 1034 and RFC 1035, Internet Engineering Task Force (IETF)

+---

+## License

+This project is licensed under the MIT License.

+You are free to use, modify, and distribute this project for educational or research purposes, provided that proper credit is given to the original authors.

+See the LICENSE file for full license details.